Skip to main content

 The tools a 4-10 technician residential HVAC shop needs to scale without overpaying for enterprise software.
 Call tracking, payroll, financing, and diagnostics layered on an established FSM foundation.

-· 14 min read Browse Operations software →
+· 9 min read Browse Operations software →

-The growing-shop stack is built around a different premise: maximum operational coverage at the minimum cost required to support a multi-technician residential HVAC operation.
-That means a capable FSM, verifiable marketing attribution, automated payroll, a financing option that closes replacements, a review system that builds reputation at scale, and diagnostics tools that professionalize the service experience, without the six-figure implementation costs or 12-week onboarding programs.
+This stack is built around maximum operational coverage at the minimum cost required to support a multi-technician residential operation.
+A capable FSM, verifiable marketing attribution, automated payroll, a financing option that closes replacements, a review system that builds reputation at scale, and diagnostics that professionalize the service experience.
+Total cost: $450-$900/month.

-Total cost range for this stack is $450-$900/month depending on team size and tool tier selection.
 Implementation takes 2-4 weeks.

 The upgrade trigger to the mid-market stack is crossing 15 technicians or $2M in revenue, whichever comes first.

 Who This Stack Is For